 The Board typically meets twice a month during the school year.
-On the first Wednesday, the Board will meet at 8:30 a.m. in an Open Session before proceeding into a Closed Session.
-The Board meeting will resume in an Open Session at 10:00 a.m.
-On the third Wednesday, the Board will meet at 5:30 p.m. in an Open Session before proceeding into a Closed Session.
-The board meeting will resume in an Open Session at 7:00 p.m.
+On the first Wednesday, the Board will meet at 10:00 a.m. in an Open Session before proceeding into a Closed Session.
+The Board meeting will resume in an Open Session at 12:00 p.m.
+On the third Wednesday, the Board will meet at 4:30 p.m. in an Open Session before proceeding into a Closed Session.
+The Board meeting will resume in an Open Session at 6:30 p.m.
 Changes in dates could alter this schedule.
+Special meetings, workshops, and public hearings are scheduled annually.

-Exceptions to the meeting schedule for the 2020-2021 school year are: Tuesday, Feb.
-16 due to Ash Wednesday.
+Exceptions to the meeting schedule for the 2022-2023 school year are: Tuesday, October 4 and Monday, June 26.

 Board meetings and public hearings held at the Parham Building are broadcast live on AACPS-TV (Channel 96 on Comcast and Broadstripe, Channel 36 on Verizon, and in HD at Comcast Channel 996, Broadstripe Channel 496, and Verizon 1961).
-Board meetings are also streamed live on the Internet and can be accessed at www.aacps.org/cable.
+Board meetings are also streamed live online at www.org/youtube.
 Past broadcasts are available through the same link.